xrjr/mcutils/README.md

 // BasicStat returns several informations about the server like number of players, maximum number of players, etc... in a fully predictable way bs, err := queryclient.BasicStat(challengeToken)

-// FullStat returns several informations (more than BasicStat) in a JSON format, plus the list of connected players fs, err := queryclient.FullStat(challengeToken)
+// FullStat returns several informations (more than BasicStat) in a Key/Value format, plus the list of connected players fs, err := queryclient.FullStat(challengeToken)

 // Disconnect closes the connection